Approximation, interpolation, and lifting on the unit ball

+We remark that several results, examples, and counterexamples in this paper complement the theory of inner functions developed by Aleksandrov \cite{Alek} and Rudin \cite{Rud inner}.
+Extremal functions play a similarly important role throughout the paper.

+The significance of the preceding result lies in the way it highlights the inherent complexity of the interpolation problem and its deep connection to the subtleties of function theory on $\B^n$, $n > 1$.
 In addition to the above, we present several other characterizations of the interpolation problem, which are collected in Theorem \ref{thm intro interp}.
-The significance of the preceding result lies in the way it highlights the inherent complexity of the interpolation problem and its deep connection to the subtleties of function theory on $\B^n$, $n > 1$.

-We now proceed to explain the remaining results, beginning with commutant lifting on $H^2(\B^m)$, the Hardy space over $\B^m$, which plays a key role in the solution of the interpolation problem.
-Recall that $H^2(\B^n)$ is the reproducing kernel Hilbert space corresponding to the kernel function $\Sk$.
-It is also known that $H^2(\B^n)$ consists of all analytic functions $f: \B^n \rightarrow \C$ satisfying